knyete/Micropython-scheduler/syncom/README.md

 An additional optional connection may be provided to enable one device to reset the other.
 For example a Pyboard linked to an ESP8266 might reset the ESP8266 in the event of a timeout.
 The watchdog timer on the Pyboard could extend this capability, restarting the Pyboard and in turn resetting the ESP8266 in the event of a fault.
+A reset connection simplifies development in that restarting the Pyboard code can reset the ESP8266 enabling automatic synchronisation.

 In this instance the pin providing the reset is arbitrary, but must be onnected to the reset pin of the target.
 The polarity of the reset pulse is definable in code (0 is required by the ESP8266).